-Obviously each program differs but, at its core, a sports management degree is a niche business degree.
+Obviously, each sports management degree program differs but, at its core, it’s a niche business degree.
 Its subjects will educate you on all aspects of the business side of sports.
-Courses in sports marketing, ethics, facility management, finance and operations are typical.
+Courses in sports marketing, ethics, facility management, finance, and operations are typical.
 It takes a lot to run a successful sports-centric company so the degree is structured in a way that it can be applied to many areas of an organization.

 Are there different types of sports management degrees?